feathersui/feathersui-starling/documentation/help/markdown/text-input.md

 ### Font Styles

+This section explains how to customize the font styles used by the [text editor](text-editors.html) sub-component.
+Feathers provides multiple text editors to choose from, and each one will have different properties that may be set to customize font styles and other capabilities.
+For more information about text editors, including which ones are available, please read [Introduction to Feathers Text Editors](text-editors.html).

-The font styles of a text input may be changed through the [text editor](text-editors.html).
+The font styles of a text input may be changed through the .
 Each text editor displays fonts differently and has different properties, so the way to make changes to the font styles depends on each text editor.

-The default text editor is `StageTextTextEditor`.
-The editor uses `flash.text.StageText` to provide an input field from the native operating system.
-Many of the font styles available to `StageText` (such as `fontFamily`, `fontSize`, and `color` among many others) are exposed through the `StageTextTextEditor` class.
-See the [API documentation](../api-reference/feathers/controls/text/StageTextTextEditor.html) for full details.

-Another core text editor provided by Feathers is `TextFieldTextEditor`.
-This text editor places a `flash.text.TextField` with its `type` set to `TextFieldType.INPUT` on the native stage.
-This text editor accepts a `flash.text.TextFormat` object to pass to the `TextField` to style the text.
+<aside class="info">In the examples below, we'll be setting properties on a `StageTextTextEditor`.
+Other [text editors](text-editors.html) may have properties with different names.
+To determine which properties to use instead, please refer to the API reference for the specific text editor that you are using.</aside>

-The text editor may be styled using the `textEditorFactory`:
+The text editor may be styled using the [`textEditorFactory`](../api-reference/feathers/controls/TextInput.html#textEditorFactory):

 ``` code
 input.textEditorFactory = function():ITextEditor